emendir/IPFS-Toolkit-Python/ReadMe.md

 - __Pip__ for Python3:
     https://pip.pypa.io/en/stable/installing/
 - If you want to use the source code, install the following prerequisite Python modules:
-  (depending on your python installation you may need to use `pip` instead of `pip3` in the following commands)
+  (depending on your Python installation you may need to use `pip` instead of `pip3` in the following commands)
 ```bash
 pip3 install setuptools
 pip3 install wheel